kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 <h3 id="toc-acccess">Gaining access to an input device</h3>

 To use the webcam or microphone, we need to request permission.
-The first parameter to `getUserMedia()` is for specifying the type of media you want to access.
-For example, if you want to request the webcam, the first parameter should be `"video"`.
-To use both the microphone and camera, pass `"video, audio"`:
+The first parameter to `getUserMedia()` is an object specifying the type of media you want to access.
+For example, if you want to access the webcam, the first parameter should be `{video: true}`.
+To use both the microphone and camera, pass `{video: true, audio: true}`:

     <video autoplay></video>